The After-Birth Experiences No One Talks About

 My doula also informed me that I had delivered a rather large placenta, which means I would have had a large area of tissue torn away in my uterus, so that could be why I bled for so long.
 This would make sense since I also bled twice as much as the average vaginal delivery after delivering the placenta.

 It’s better to be safe than sorry, so definitely get checked out by your OB or midwife if your bleeding goes on for a prolonged amount of time, especially if something doesn’t feel right.
-But if everything looks good to your care provider and you’re not experiencing any concerning symptoms, just stock up on pads and try to be patient.
+But if everything looks good to your care provider and you’re not experiencing any concerning symptoms, just stock up on feminine pads and try to be patient.

 3. You might feel like you’ve been run over by a truck the first week after giving birth …